-Yes, I know the title of this post sounds harsh.
+Yes, I know the title of this post sounds harsh: should you use a dash or a hyphen in a domain name?
 But to be honest with you, that is my conclusion now that I have seen this.
 It’s solid proof that the right keyword rich domain name will out-rank a hyphenated domain name in the search results every time.
 Don’t use a Hyphen in Domain Name, here’s proof of that.

 silktide did an SEO challenge where they used 3 different domain names and web sites and saw if nonsensical content or real keyword rich content would rank better.
 They used three different domain names:

 — frictionlessowls.com – site had content rich with relevant keywords.

 — www.frictionlessowls.co.uk – site had a few pages of unique content.

 — frictionless-owls.com – site with machine-generated nonsensical content.